 And I’m not talking about enemies, I’m talking about the community of people I so admire.

 I created a riot.

-“You were caught in the crossfire between the old masculine and the potential feminine,” a friend explained.
+“You were caught in the crossfire between the old masculine and the potential feminine,” a friend explains.

 Are you ready to fuck her?

-These words penetrate my focus from 20 feet away on the patio of our local Co-op cafe, on deadline.
+These words penetrated my deadline focus–20 feet away–on the patio of our local Co-op cafe.